Palette-Labs-Inc/protocol/docs/rfcs/00004-identity.md

 DIDs aspire to be a [self-sovereign identity](http://www.lifewithalacrity.com/2016/04/the-path-to-self-soverereign-identity.html).
 They differ from other globally unique identifiers in that they are globally resolvable, decentralized, and cryptographically verifiable.
 DIDs require a global key-value database in which the database is a blockchain, distributed ledger, or decentralized network.

 ## Motivation
-Centralized identities are administered and controlled by a single authority.
-Centralized networks offer users identities that are administered and controlled by a single service.
-Decentralized networks offer forms of identity that give users varying degrees of control.
-Decentralized identities may be [federated, user-centric, or self-sovereign](https://github.com/WebOfTrustInfo/self-sovereign-identity/blob/master/ThePathToSelf-SovereignIdentity.md).

-Identity allows an entity to:

-- control an account and access private data
-- communicate with another entity
-- establish visible reputation and credibility

 Desirable qualities for decentralized identities:

-- Allow authentication and migration between services
+- Allow for self authentication and migration between services
 - Allow communication across services
+- User controlled authorization
 - Unique, global, and memorable

 ## Proposal (TODO)